The Complete Guide to Insurance App Design: User Satisfaction and Product Growth

-- What makes the insurance app design process unique?
+- What makes insurance app design unique and tricky to get right

 Insurance applications deal with sensitive data of all kinds.
 Therefore, app design must ensure that functions that use these types of data, including personal and financial, are simple, straightforward, and secure to work with.